aubble/goTunneLS/README.md

 	goTunneLS

-Use the -c flag to point it to a config file, the default location it looks for is /etc/goTunneLS/config.json if no -c flag is provided.
+Use the -c flag to point it to a config file, the default location it looks for is /etc/goTunneLS/config.json if no flag is provided.

 ## How it works